BasvManen/KBE_Assignment/README.txt

 For mode 2, 3 and 4, the user also has to specify the flow conditions of the spoiler.
 For mode 4, the properties of the used material have to be specified as well.
 In order to specify these inputs, the interface will ask for a .dat file from the 'inputs' folder.
-The user can simply type the file_name + .extension of the file, for instance as:
+In this folder some generic examples are already provided.
+Please do not alter the format of these files and adhere to the prescribed layout as presented in these files when entering a new input file.
+When calling any input file, the user can simply type the file_name + .extension of the file, for instance as:

 	input_properties.dat

 Mode 1 will directly send the user to the ParaPy GUI where the whole spoiler geometry can be visualised and interactively altered.
+Here, the user can also write a STEP-file of the geometry.

 Mode 2 will perform some aerodynamic calculations for the lift and drag force of the spoiler geometry.
 These calculations are from both AVL and emperical methods.
 It will subsequently send the user to the ParaPy GUI where the lift and drag distributions can be evaluated.

 Mode 3 will use the user specified section to do a viscous analysis using XFOIL.
 The application will send the user to the ParaPy GUI where a plot is generated in which the section downforce coefficient is plotted against different spoiler angles.

 Mode 4 will perform calculations on wheter the geometry can withstand the aerodynamic forces on the spoiler.
 It will first ask for an initial skin thickness, and will iteratively increase this thickness untill the spoiler does not fail under the aerodynamic forces.
 Next,